VisionMLNet/NetIntelOCR/project-goals-usecaes.md

-# NetIntel-OCR Business Use Cases and Privacy Requirements for Telecommunications and Network Service Providers
+# NetIntel-OCR Business Use Cases and Privacy Requirements for Telecommunications, Network and Security Service Providers

 ## Executive Summary

-NetIntel-OCR addresses critical requirements for telecommunications companies and network service providers who must process vast amounts of network documentation, infrastructure diagrams, and regulatory filings while maintaining data sovereignty and meeting FCC compliance requirements.
-By leveraging local Ollama models instead of cloud-based AI services, telcos can process sensitive network infrastructure documents, customer deployment architectures, and regulatory documentation without exposing critical infrastructure details to external services.
+NetIntel-OCR addresses critical requirements for telecommunications companies, network service providers, and security service providers who must process vast amounts of network documentation, security architecture diagrams, threat intelligence reports, and regulatory filings while maintaining data sovereignty and meeting compliance requirements.
+By leveraging local Ollama models instead of cloud-based AI services, organizations can process sensitive infrastructure documents, security architectures, incident response playbooks, and regulatory documentation without exposing critical infrastructure or security details to external services.

-**The ultimate goal of NetIntel-OCR is to enable the creation of a Semantic Configuration Management Database (CMDB)** that transforms traditional asset management into an intelligent, context-aware system using semantic relationships and graph-based knowledge representation.
+**The ultimate goal of NetIntel-OCR is to enable the creation of a Semantic Configuration Management Database (CMDB)** that transforms traditional asset management into an intelligent, context-aware system using semantic relationships and graph-based knowledge representation, enhanced with security context and threat intelligence.

 ## The Vision: Semantic CMDB for Network Intelligence